learn-co-curriculum/dsc-tuning-regression-trees-lab/README.md

 ## Create evaluation metrics

 - Import `r2_score` and `mean_squared_error` from `sklearn.metrics`
-- Create a function `performance(true, predicted)` to calculate and return the r-squared score and MSE for two equal-sized arrays for the given true and predicted values
+- Create a function `performance(true, predicted)` to calculate and return both the R-squared score and Root Mean Squared Error (RMSE) for two equal-sized arrays for the given true and predicted values
+    - Depending on your version of sklearn, in order to get the RMSE score you will need to either set `squared=False` or you will need to take the square root of the output of the `mean_squared_error` function - check out [the documentation](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_squared_error.html) or this helpful and related [StackOverflow post](https://stackoverflow.com/questions/17197492/is-there-a-library-function-for-root-mean-square-error-rmse-in-python)
+    - The benefit of calculating RMSE instead of the Mean Squared Error (MSE) is that RMSE is in the same units at the target - here, this means that RMSE will be in dollars, calculating how far off in dollars our predictions are away from the actual prices for homes, on average

 ```python